cridemichel/polypp/README.md

 Differently from MPSolve, the present algorithms does not perform (yet) any cluster analysis to boost the convergence in case of multiple/clustered roots,

+**Citing**

+If you use polypp in your research, please consider giving proper attribution by citing the following publication:

+- A.G.
+Orellana and C. De Michele, Algorithm 1010: Boosting Efficiency in Solving Quartic Equations with No Compromise in Accuracy, *ACM Trans.
+Math.
+Softw.* **46**, 20:1-20:28 (2020) https://doi.org/10.1145/3386241

 Enjoy!